-Your eyebrow tail, we mean.
-First things first: The placement of your eyebrow highlighter will dictate the overall look and effect the highlighter has on the shape, size, and definition of your eye and brow area.
+Your eyebrow tail, that is.
+First things first: The placement of your eyebrow highlighter dictates the overall look and effect the highlighter has on the shape, size, and definition of your eye and brow area.
 "Placing a small amount of highlighter at the end of the brow around the temple area will add dimension and give an overall glow to the skin," explains makeup artist Kelsey Deenihan.
 You can use a powder, cream, or highlighting pen, and we're fans of this triple-tasking pick from Make Up For Ever—quaintly sized to enhance the end of the brow with a subtle sheen.

 According to Deenihan, a fluffy brush can work wonders when it comes to applying highlighter in the brow area, regardless of whether you're using a cream or powder formula.
 (However, we're partial to this cheeky powder highlighter from TheBalm—the glowing finish is one of the best bar none and looks great on the eyebrow.)

-When it comes to highlighter in the brow bone area, a little goes a long way, warns makeup artist Sabrina Bedrani.
+When it comes to highlighter around the brow bone, a little goes a long way, warns makeup artist Sabrina Bedrani.
 "Too much highlighter in this area can look distracting, so the key is to be subtle with your application.
 This one by Dior in 001 Nude Glow is my absolute favorite.
 The powder is really fine so you get a nice subtle shine, and the pigment is perfect for any kind of skin tone."